codeparty/blog/source/_posts/2012-04-14-our-take-on-derby-vs-meteor.markdown

 Meteor uses a reactive functional programming approach to updating templates that could potentially work with any template engine.
 As a template is rendered, all of the data that is used to render that template is assumed to be an input to that chunk of the UI.
 Later, when that data changes, the template is re-rendered, and its output is compared with the DOM.
 Meteor then patches up the DOM to apply the minimum required changes.
 Effectively, every single variable and function in a template is bound.
 The big advantage to this approach is its simplicity and ability to support any template language.

 In contrast, Derby has its own template language based on Handlebars.
-[Bindings](http://derbyjs.com/#bindings) are declared explictly, and the HTML of the template is parsed in order to figure out which parts of the DOM need to be updated.
+[Bindings](http://derbyjs.com/#bindings) are declared explicitly, and the HTML of the template is parsed in order to figure out which parts of the DOM need to be updated.
 Unlike Meteor's, Derby's bindings are two way; when form elements are bound, the model is automatically updated as users type in text inputs, check checkboxes, and select items in drop downs.
-In addition, it is possible to bind everything or to optimize the performance of templates by only binding what is neccessary.
-Outputting non-bound data may also be preffered if a developer wishes to update the view via manual DOM manipulation in special cases.
+In addition, it is possible to bind everything or to optimize the performance of templates by only binding what is necessary.
+Outputting non-bound data may also be preferred if a developer wishes to update the view via manual DOM manipulation in special cases.

 ### DOM event handlers